-The way in which optimal apertures are computed in the module PA has been improved by using information from the cadence data for the relevant target each quarter.
-For each target mask, PA begins by fitting an image model to the calibrated pixel data and estimating the SNR at each pixel p and cadence c.
-The SNR = s(p, c)/n(p, c) where s is the modeled flux due to the target star alone and n is all noise sources, including shot noise due to the observed flux and background plus read and quantization noise.
+Optimal apertures are initially calculated during target management in the Target Aperture Determination-Compute Optimal Aperture (TAD-COA) module using model pointing predictions and a model star field based on the Kepler Input Catalog.
+Prior to SOC 9.3, these optimal apertures were updated based on the measured pointing during a quarter, but still based on the model star field.
+With SOC 9.3, the optimal apertures are updated in the Photometric Analysis (PA-COA) module based on both the measured pointing and the observed scene for each target.
+For each target mask, PA-COA begins by fitting an image model to the calibrated pixel data and estimating the SNR at each pixel p and cadence c.
+The SNR = s(p,c)/n(p,c) where s is the modeled flux due to the target star alone and n is all noise sources, including shot noise due to the observed flux and background plus read and quantization noise.
 Pixels are then ranked in order of their contribution to SNR across all cadences in the quarter being processed.
-By ranking pixels in this way we reduce the number of possible apertures in the N-pixel mask from 2N - 1(all possible subsets of pixels minus the empty set) to N. At this point PA can afford to compute a more costly estimate of CDPP for each of the N candidate apertures to find the aperture with the lowest CDPP.
+By ranking pixels in this way we reduce the number of possible apertures in the N-pixel mask from 2N-1 (all possible subsets of pixels minus the empty set) to N. At this point PA can afford to compute a more costly estimate of CDPP for each of the N candidate apertures to find the aperture with the lowest CDPP.
 Finally, the optimal aperture used for photometry is selected from among the following options: (1) The aperture calculated by the TAD module (this is calculated in the same way as previous data releases), (2) the optimal aperture that maximizes SNR over all cadences, (3) the optimal aperture that minimizes CDPP over all cadences, (4) the 95% union of all optimal apertures found on each valid cadence.
 The final selection is based on a number of factors, including the CDPP of the resulting light curve and several tuned heuristics.
-As done previously, a simple fixed aperture is ultimately used to calculate the light curve for each quarter.
+As done previously, a single fixed optimal aperture is ultimately used to calculate the light curve for each quarter.